jdcook/jdcook/README.md

-# Jared Cook - Unreal Engineer
+# Jared Cook - Unreal Engine Programmer
 I've recently accepted a new position and won't be working on my personal projects at the moment.

 Check out https://freshcookedgames.com to see my most recent releases.